SAP-archive/teched2020-DEV161/exercises/ex7/README.md

 ## Exercise 7.1 - Configure the App to Use the Cloud Foundry Runtime

-After completing these steps, you will know how to prepare the app for deployment to the Cloud Foundry runtime, and use the Cloud Foundry command line tools as well as SAP Cloud Platform cockpit.
+After completing these steps, you will know how to prepare the app for deployment to the Cloud Foundry runtime, and use the Cloud Foundry command line tools as well as SAP BTP Cockpit.

 1. Open a new terminal using *[CTRL] + ~ keyboard* shortcut or *Terminal | New Terminal* from the menu bar.
 <br><br>![](images/2020-10_BAS_Open_Terminal_.jpg)<br><br>